kellibrooke/code-review-week3/README.md

 ### Known Bugs/Issues
 * Output boxes will allow text to flow outside of the output box when it is wider than the box instead of wrapping within the box.
 * Prompt box does not pop up automatically when you click on the link to the live site; user must refresh page.
-* Zero bug still shows up in link to live site, even though I fixed it in my local version and the code appears fully updated in both the master and gh-pages branches.

 ## Setup/Installation Requirements